The string topology coproduct on complex and quaternionic projective space: The string topology coproduct

 \end{definition} \begin{remark} Let $M$ be a closed oriented manifold. \begin{enumerate} \item The Goresky-Hingston product can also be defined intrinsically, see \cite{goresky:2009}.
 However, in this article we shall study properties of this product only via the duality with the string topology coproduct. \item As for the string topology coproduct, Hingston and Wahl define a sign-corrected version of the Goresky-Hingston product in \cite{hingston:2017}.
 For even-dimensional manifolds, the above product and its sign-corrected version agree.
 Hence, in this article the distinction will not matter. \end{enumerate} \end{remark}

-\begin{remark} Since the next two sections will deal with the technical details of the computation of the coprodcut we want to sum up the strategy for computing the string topology coproduct on $ M = \CC P^n$ or $M = \HH P^n$ at this point. \begin{itemize} \item In Section \ref{sec_k_cycles} we will study the critical manifolds $\Sigma_k$, $k\in \NN$ in $\Lambda M$ and define completing manifolds $\Gamma_k$ which are iterated sphere bundles over $\Sigma_k$. \item We shall also see that the manifold $\Gamma_k$, $k\in \NN$ can serve as a completing manifold for critical submanifolds in the figure-eight space $\Lambda M\times_M\Lambda M$. \item We determine the cohomology ring of $\Gamma_k$ in Proposition \ref{prop_cup_ring_gamma_k}. \item Using the cohomology ring of $\Gamma_k$ we can explicitly compute the Gysin map, so by the commutative diagram before Proposition \ref{prop_completing_mfld} we obtain a set of generators for the homology $\mathrm{H}_{\bullet}(\Lambda M,M)$. \item In Section \ref{sec_computation} we will then replicate all the steps in the definition of the coproduct on the manifold $\Gamma_k$. \item We will pull back the class $\tau_{\Lambda}$ to a class which can be described in terms of the cohomology of $\Gamma_k$ and compute the cap product with this class. \item Then one sees that under the cutting map $\widetilde{\mathrm{cut}}\colon F_{\Lambda}\to \Lambda M \times_M\Lambda M$ we get homology classes which we can identify with classes coming from the manifold $\Gamma_k$ seen as a completing manifold in the figure-eight space $\Lambda M\times_M \Lambda M$. \end{itemize} \end{remark}
+\begin{remark} Since the next four sections will deal with the technical details of the computation of the coproduct we want to sum up the strategy for computing the string topology coproduct on $ M = \CC P^n$ or $M = \HH P^n$ at this point. \begin{itemize} \item In Section \ref{sec_k_cycles} we will study the critical manifolds $\Sigma_k$, $k\in \NN$ in $\Lambda M$ of the length functional $\mathcal{L}\colon \Lambda M\to \mathbb{R}$. \item In Section \ref{sec_construction_completing} we construct the completing manifolds $\Gamma_k$. \item We shall see that the manifold $\Gamma_k$, $k\in \NN$ can also serve as a completing manifold for critical submanifolds in the figure-eight space $\Lambda M\times_M\Lambda M$. \item We determine the cohomology ring of $\Gamma_k$ in Section \ref{sec_cohomology_completing}.
+We can then explicitly compute the Gysin map and obtain a set of generators for the homology $\mathrm{H}_{\bullet}(\Lambda M,M)$. \item In Section \ref{sec_computation} we will then replicate all the steps in the definition of the coproduct on the manifold $\Gamma_k$. \item We will pull back the class $\tau_{\Lambda}$ to a class which can be described in terms of the cohomology of $\Gamma_k$ and compute the cap product with this class. \item Then one sees that under the cutting map $\widetilde{\mathrm{cut}}\colon F_{\Lambda}\to \Lambda M \times_M\Lambda M$ we get homology classes which we can identify with classes coming from the manifold $\Gamma_k$ seen as a completing manifold in the figure-eight space $\Lambda M\times_M \Lambda M$. \end{itemize} \end{remark}